aaggarwal10/ICS3U-FSE/README.md

  - You only run the server on one computer.
 However, this is a 6 player game, so if you wish to fill up the queue, it is best to use 6 computers under the network each with the client installed.
 If you need a few more clients to get the game started, run more than one client on the same computer.
  - The reason the client was uploaded to a google drive was because the file was too large to place here
  - After you have extracted the compressed folders, don't move any components to another folder without moving the rest of the extracted items
  - The Unity games only run while focused on.
-That makes it important that whichever computer runs the server has it focused.
-(You can't be working on another tab)
+That makes it important that whichever computer runs the server has it focused (You can't be working on another tab)